Apr 15, 2026

 Blog Post Image

-A personal loan origination fee is an upfront, one-time charge you pay for a lender to process your loan application.
-It's typically expressed as a percentage and costs between 1% and 8% of your loan's total, though some lenders charge more and a few don't impose origination fees at all.
+A personal loan origination fee is an upfront, one-time charge that lenders collect to process your loan application.
+It typically runs between 1% and 8% of your loan amount, though some lenders charge more while others charge nothing at all.

 MoneyLion offers a service to help you find personal loan offers.
 Based on the information you provide, you can get matched with offers for up to $100,000 from our top providers.
 You can compare rates, terms, and fees from different lenders and choose the best offer for you.